 The Master's assignment (or Master's project or Master's thesis) is not supervised by a single responsible instructor; instead, a Master's committee is assembled for each assignment.
 The Master's committee for the Double Diploma of the University of Twente and the Westfälische Wilhelms-Universität Münster consists of lecturers from both universities (see for more details: Rules & Regulations of the Examination Boards, art.
 6 paragraph 6, sub c).
 The Master's project is an individual project, and is evaluated on an individual basis.
 The Master's project tests the student's competence in the integrated application of the knowledge, comprehension and skills covered in the study units.
 The Examination Board prescribes an evaluation checklist to help ensure the quality of the evaluation.
-Further information on the Master's assignment can be found in the Master's thesis manual, which can be consulted through the webpage Master's assignments.
+Further information on the Master's assignment can be found in the Master's thesis manual, which can be consulted through Blackboard (course: 194128051 Master's Thesis European Studies).